Coronavirus: Frightened NZ customers cancelling, changing flights

 "Flight Centre offers 'Cancel For Any Reason' cover via Cover-More which allows customers to cancel for any reason and receive up to 75 per cent of the costs incurred back - this is a fantastic option for those booking travel in the coming months.

-"Cover-More travel insurance will cover for medical if the virus is contracted in any destination not on the Ministry of Foreign Affairs and Trade's 'do not travel' list [currently just China].
+"Cover-More travel insurance will cover for medical if the virus is contracted in any destination, not on the Ministry of Foreign Affairs and Trade's 'do not travel' list [currently China and Iran].

 "Outside of Cancel For Any Reason cover, insurers will likely not cover cancellations even if the destination is listed by SafeTravel as a no-go.
 However, most suppliers will offer refunds, as was the case with most China flights."

-"We recommend that travellers speak to a Travel Expert and double-check policy exclusions no matter the provider."
+"We recommend that travellers speak to a travel expert and double-check policy exclusions no matter the provider."

 Flight Centre NZ managing director David Coombes said they had faced a tough few months for travel amid the Australian bush fires and recent coronavirus outbreak.